apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

 2. Make a backup of `AppDelegate.m`, `AppDelegate.h`, `MainViewController.m`, `MainViewController.h`, and `Cordova.plist` in your project.

-3. Create a new project - you will have to grab assets from this new project.
+3. Create a new project.
+You will need some of the assets from this new project.

 4. Copy these files from the new project into your 1.5.0-based project folder on disk, replacing any old files (backup your files first from step 2 above):